Mechatronics-SDSU/Mechatronics-2023/README.md

 Pull request to master requirements:
 Approved PR in `yourfeaturename-beta` branch from ANY project manager or the software lead is *required*.
 See below for details.

-To begin development on a new feature, it is *recommended* to create a new branch from the `beta` branch, not the `master` branch, naming it `yourfeaturename` or `yourfeaturename-dev` to indicate the branch is in development.
+To begin development on a new feature, it is *recommended* to create a new branch from the `beta` branch, not the `master` branch, naming it `yourfeaturename_yourfulltable-dev`.
 When code is ready for submission, code is *required* be merged to a `yourfeaturename-beta` branch where a PR is then submitted, along with linking relevant issues here on GitHub. ***If you do NOT name your branch with the*** `-beta` ***naming convention, it is assumed the code is not ready to be merged and as a result will not be merged***.

 Contributions are tracked via Git and GitHub but it is still *recommended* to comment your name and date on files worked on.